-Andrew Tate and brother depart Romania for the US after travel ban lifted
+Andrew Tate and brother arrive in US after Romania travel ban lifted

 Romanian prosecutors confirm travel ban lifted as court rules to lift seizure of multiple assets.

-Right-wing influencer brothers Andrew and Tristan Tate have departed Romania for the United States, according to media reports, after prosecutors lifted a ban on them leaving the country where they are under investigation on allegtions including human trafficking.
+Right-wing influencer brothers Andrew and Tristan Tate, who are under investigation in Romania on allegtions including human trafficking, have arrived in the United States after authorities lifted travel restrictions imposed on the pair as part of the case.

-The brothers, who have dual United Kingdom and US citizenship, left Romania’s capital Bucharest on Thursday morning on board a private jet bound for Florida, several media outlets reported, as anti-organised crime agency DIICOT said it had approved “a request to modify” their travel ban.
+The brothers, who have dual United Kingdom and US citizenship, left Romania’s capital Bucharest on Thursday morning on board a private jet bound for Florida, as Romanian anti-organised crime agency DIICOT said it had approved “a request to modify” their travel ban.

 Recommended Storieslist of 3 items